AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 # Keycloak Configuration
-`Forms Flow.AI` framework can be hooked up with any OpenID Connect compliant Identity Management Server.
+`FormsFlow.AI` framework can be hooked up with any OpenID Connect compliant Identity Management Server.
 A typical security model referenced in the current solution is illustrated below assuming *Keycloak* as the identity and access management server.

 Use Case considered
 ---------